USS Jarrett: 31 January 2000

 The ship may have been assigned to a Destroyer squadron that formed part of Carrier Strike Group Three after 2004.

 11 May–19 October 2009

 The ship, with HSL-49 Detachment 3 and Pacific Tactical Law Enforcement Detachment 101 embarked (followed by 107), sailed on a counter-narcotics deployment to the Eastern Pacific.
 Her operations resulted in the seizure or disruption of the smuggling of over nine tons of narcotics with an estimated street value of $266 million.

-Current status
+Fate

 On 21 April 2011, Jarrett was decommissioned at Naval Base San Diego after 15 deployments, and was transported to the Puget Sound Naval Shipyard as its final destination, becoming part of the Mothball Fleet.
 The ship's most recent deployment was a six-month counter-illicit trafficking deployment, supporting U.S. Naval Forces Southern Command.
 In 2015, this ship was scrapped.

 Jarrett was the first ship of that name in the US Navy.